 Units dimensions (SI and CGS system) data analysis or measurement in physics and chemistry or science recommended by the International Union of Pure and Applied Chemistry (IUPAC).
-In the International unit (SI) system in chemistry or physics we used the seven base physical units and dimensions for measurements, conversion, and analysis.
-Therefore, we use the base SI unit and dimension data for measurement and conversion of force (newton or dyne), energy (joule or erg), work, heat, etc. But the SI unit of luminous intensity or candela not needed in chemistry learning but it included only for the shake of completeness.
+The International unit (SI) system in chemistry or physics we used the seven base physical units for dimensional formula analysis, measurement, conversion.
+For example, we use the base SI unit and dimension data for measurement and conversion of force (newton or dyne), energy (joule or erg), work, specific heat, etc. But the SI unit of luminous intensity or candela not needed in physics or chemistry learning but it included only for the shake of completeness.

 In physical chemistry, we commonly deal with the CGS and SI units and dimensions data and formula of pressure, volume, the atomic mass or weight of the molecule, temperature, electric current, density, concentration, dipole moment, electrode potential in oxidation reduction reaction, etc. Every physical property has two components, namely, the numerical value and base units.
 Physical property = numerical value × unit.
 Thus the quantity 5 Joule means numerical value = 5, and unit = 5 Joule.

-The International unit (SI) system of units and dimensions used for the measurements and study of most of the physical quantities.
-CGS units broadly use for the measurement of wavelengths or wavenumber.
+The International unit (SI) systems of units and dimensions used for the measurement and study of most types of physical quantities.
+CGS units list used for the measurement of wavelengths or wavenumber in spectroscopy.
 In order to consistency in scientific recording, the international unit system recommended the use of these CGS units.
-Length, mass, time, electric power, thermodynamics temperature, amount of substance, and luminous intensity are seven base physical quantities and meter, kilogram, ampere, kelvin, mole, and candela are the unit of these quantities.
+Length, mass, time, electric power, thermodynamics temperature, amount of substance, and luminous intensity are seven base physical quantities describe by unit meter, kilogram, ampere, kelvin, mole, and candela are the unit of these quantities.
 From these basic fundamental units, dimensions data derived the unit and dimension of activation energy, concentration, density, enthalpy, entropy, force, Gibbs free energy function, quantum yield, the specific heat of gas, and solid substances, etc.